 Tremella are rich in fiber when eaten fresh or dried.
 While it may sound counterintuitive to eat foods your body does not often absorb, fiber is incredibly important for your digestive health.
 Soluble fiber helps lower cholesterol and normalize blood glucose.

-The Benefits of Tremella Mushroom Extract For Skin
+The Benefits of Tremella Mushroom Extract For the Skin

 One of the most famous benefits of Tremella mushrooms is their ability to revitalize and protect your skin.